Gutterflower

-Gutterflower is the seventh studio album by American rock band Goo Goo Dolls.
+Gutterflower is the seventh studio album by American rock band the Goo Goo Dolls.
 It was released in 2002 on Warner Bros.
 Records.
-It is the follow up to their critically successful albums Dizzy Up the Girl and A Boy Named Goo.
+It is the follow-up to their critically successful albums Dizzy Up the Girl and A Boy Named Goo.
 The album was commercially successful upon its release, hitting No. 4 on the Billboard 200, their highest position on the chart.

 Track listing

 Singles

 "Here Is Gone" and "Big Machine" have been the only two songs released from this album as singles and videos have been created for both.
 A video for the promotional single "Sympathy" was also released.

 "Big Machine"

 John Rzeznik refers to this as his "disco song".
 "I'm really horrible at programming drum machines, but this was like pattern 74 on my drum machine, which said 'disco.'
 I called all my friends and said, 'Check this out, this is my disco song!'"
 He describes it as "a propulsive tale of unrequited love".
 "Big Machine" was occasionally performed live on a smashed Stratocaster guitar that Rzeznik has fondly nicknamed "The Half-Caster".
 Despite being smashed in half, it still plays.
 It can be seen in a 2002 VH1 Storytellers special.
 Rzeznik stated that he had someone fix it up and it works just fine.